AVAuco/deeparuco/README.md

 <img src='examples/flyingaruco_1.jpg' width='333'> <img src='examples/flyingaruco_2.jpg' width='333'> <img src='examples/flyingaruco_3.jpg' width='333'>
 </p>

 To build the dataset by yourself, you can use the ``build_dataset`` script.
 Please note that variations may occur due to the use of random operations.
 In order to better match our results, you can use the pre-generated datasets we provide through Zenodo.
-Please note that in our work we first filter the MS COCO images, rotate them as needed, and compute their brightness.
+Please note that in our work we first filter the MS COCO images by size and compute their brightness.
 To do so, run the ``filter_backgrounds`` script in the ``tools`` subdirectory:

 ```
 python filter_backgrounds.py <source MSCOCO train2017 path> <filtered MSCOCO path>